taitulism/Bootstruct/README.md

 │           └── get.js    <── called for GET  requests to: '/foo/bar'
 ```

-If an `index.js` exists it will run before the verb and they are both called only for the target folder.
-The target folder is the last folder whose name found in the request pathname (e.g. `bar` on request to: `/foo/bar`).
+If an `index.js` exists it will **always** run before the verb and they are both called only for the target folder.
+The target-folder is the last folder whose name found in the request pathname (e.g. `bar` on request to: `/foo/bar`).

 **express/connect** equivalent would be: